jenkaufman/pretrial_services_success/README.md

 ## Future Analysis
 Future analysis could include answering the following questions:
-1. What stage are defendant most frequently terminiated unsuccessfully by risk level?
+1. What stage are defendant most frequently terminated unsuccessfully by risk level?
 2. Is there an amount of time engaged with Pretrial Services that leads to the majority of successes?